 Please contact The Law Place today and get your case started with a free case evaluation with one of our auto accident attorneys.
 Our phone lines are available 24/7, 365 days of the year, at (941) 444-4444.

-How Do I Define Pain and Suffering in Florida Law?
+How Do I Define Pain, Suffering, and Emotional Distress in Florida Law?

 Pain and suffering are defined by The Legal Information Institute as the emotional pain or physical pain which are caused by an individual’s injuries.
 Not only in this case but also extending to relatives and loved ones, which is certainly true if it is a wrongful death case.